 Dignity

 Dignity.
-It's what I always promised by boy Harvey.
+It's what I always promised my boy Harvey.
 He was a big dude with bad knees and a bum shoulder.
 Mobility became harder for him as he aged.
-Getting up and down was hard on him and our walks had to be shortened some times.
+Getting up and down was hard on him, and our walks had to be shortened depending how he was feeling.
 He was great at telling me if he wanted to walk or not.
-Sometimes he had all the energy n the world but I had a limit his enthusiasm sometimes.
-We always had to get back home.
-I started driving him to the places we used to walk to so he could still enjoy his favorite places.
+Sometimes he had all the energy n the world - but sometimes I had a limit his enthusiasm.
+We always had to get back home and I didn't want him to tire or get too sore before we did.
+I started driving him to the places we used to walk to so he could still enjoy his favorite places and see his favorite people.
 I never wanted his world to shink.
 I wanted him to continue to enjoy sunsets, Red Collar, beaches and brunches.

 When he originally tore his ACL I had the same issue.
 I didn't want him to be house-bound and get drepressed.
-I would drive to the park by the river and carry him to area where he could lay and look at the river and see people.
+I would drive to the park by the river and carry him to area where he could lay and watch the river and see people and nature.
 He was so great about it.
 Luckily we didn't have too much time between his injury and surgery.

-As he got older he became a kinder and gentler.
-His reactivnesss eeemd to idsapte as if he knew that he didn't need to be that dog anymore.
+As he got older he became a kinder and gentler dog.
+His reactivnesss seemd to soften as if he knew that he didn't need to be that dog anymore.
 He greated dogs on the street and soaked up all of the attention he could.
 As we walked slowly, people would come up and say hi as everyone loves old dogs.
-Many would recount their stories of their dogs aging and passing and we would end up hugging and crying together.
-Seeing that they were able tohandle their geif gave me hope as I was deep into a state of anticipatory grief myself.
+Many would recount their stories of their dogs aging and passing and we would end up hugging and sharing some tears.
+Seeing that they were able to handle their greif gave me hope as I was deep into a state of anticipatory grief myself.
+I didn't know how i was going to handle the innevitable loss.

-I always said that my dogs would have a dignified life.
+I always said that my dogs would live dignified lives.
 They would not be left alone or feel unloved.
 Keeping him engaged as he aged was important.
-He loved laying on my bed, but the height was too great for him to jump up on unassited anymore.
+He loved laying on my bed, but its height was too great for him to jump up on unassited anymore.
 So, I bought a new, lower bed.
 One that he could jump up on all alone.
 He still liked to be helped - just so I would sit and cuddle him once he settled on the bad.
 He knew how to manitpulate me.
 I would get his favorite stuffed chicken and we would play as he layed there.
-While I was making dinner, and his excitement about the coming food grew, he would squeek his chicken and bait me into playing wiyth him.
+When I was making dinner, and his excitement about the coming food grew, he would squeek his chicken and bait me into playing with him.
 I loved the way he could manipulate me.
 He was so smart.

-I would leave him out with his beds and two smaller pads that a freind had given me, and would go to bed.
+I would leave him out with his beds and two smaller pads that a friend had given me, and would go to bed.
 I would wake after a few hours and go and check on him.
 Sometimes he had to pee, sometimes he would come in and lay on the tile floor.
-One night he had peed on the deck and wad embarassed.
+One night he had peed on the deck and was embarassed when I came out as saw.
 I comforted him and gave him some treats to make it all ok and show him I did not care.
+I never cared about messes that he made.
+Hair, foorprints, noseprints - they were all welcome.

 Comments